Adam Gase may want to move on from Ryan Tannehill if Tannehill can't lead Miami deep into the playoffs over the next two years.

 The Browns grab another weapon for Baker Mayfield.

-Ridley has 13 receptions for 169 yards and three touchdowns so far this season.
+Ridley has 25 receptions for 337 yards and five touchdowns so far this season.
 The 6-foot-2, 200-pounder came on strong for Georgia last season and had an impressive game against Alabama with six receptions for 82 yards.
 His production was hurt by Georgia's three-headed monster in the ground game, but Ridley is capable of producing a lot more as an upperclassman.

-Ghaifan has 15 tackles with three for a loss, one sack and one pass batted in 2018.
-He had a productive 2017 season, totaling 69 tackles with 15.5 tackles for a loss, seven sacks and two forced fumbles.
+Ghaifan has 34 tackles with eight for a loss, two sacks, four passes batted and one forced punt in 2018.
+He turned in a productive 2017 season, totaling 69 tackles with 15.5 tackles for a loss, seven sacks and two forced fumbles.
 The redshirt sophomore was a good complement to Carl Granderson that season.
 Ghaifan's weight has fluctuated, but he should settle in the 280-300-pound range to be a disruptive tackle on the inside as a pro.

-Kam Chancellor is gone and Earl Thomas is next.
+Kam Chancellor is gone, and Earl Thomas is likely the next to go.
 Here's a replacement defensive back.